Condo Conversion

 The increasing pace of conversions is particularly concerning given that the median income of renters is about $37,000 and half of all renter households (4,465) are cost burdened- meaning they are spending more on housing than they can afford leaving less money available for food, healthcare, etc. If these renters were to be displaced, they would have very few options for relocation in Salem resulting in displacement which disproportionately impacts people of color.

 Existing state law provides certain requirements for conversions but generally only applies to properties with four (4) or more residential units.
 This statute is Chapter 527 of the Acts of 1983, captured in MGL Ch.
 183A.
-Here in Salem, we have seen that the majority of conversions occur in our two- and three-family housing stock, and those tenants are not afforded the benefits provided by the state law.
+Here in Salem, we have seen that the majority of conversions (roughly 80%) occur in our two- and three-family housing stock, and those tenants are not afforded the benefits provided by the state law.
+As stated above, state law allows communities to adopt condo conversion ordinances that protect tenants in buildings with four or more units.
+Local action cannot lower the threshold, it requires a special act approved by through State Legislation via Home Rule Petition.

-The Affordable Housing Trust Fund Board and the Department of Planning and Community Development are currently working on a condominium conversion ordinance to provide protection for tenants facing displacement.
+This led to the Affordable Housing Trust Fund Board and the Department of Planning and Community Development to draft a condominium conversion ordinance to provide protection for tenants facing displacement.

 The proposed ordinance has four purposes: